antonriabokon/testing/repository_for_testing/README.md

 20. In case of further conflicts you can also try to: git add "conflict file name", but this time without commit.
 21. Then run git rebase --continue.
 22. If everything is ok, git push origin "your branch".
-23. Check if everything is ok, in case of emergency or other errors please find me in Discord, my*nickname.
+23. Check if everything is ok, in case of emergency or other errors please find me in Discord, mynickname.